 Delivery to the U.S. takes approx. 5-10 business days from shipment.
 Delivery to everywhere else depends on customer region, but will typically be delivered in 5-20 business days.

-All items are safely packed in zip bags with silica gel.
+All items are safely packed in zip bags.

 Refer to this page for more detailed shipping dates: